Current methodology - Value of Building Work Put in Place from December 2014 Quarter

 COVID-19 from the March 2020 quarter onwards

-See Methodology for Value of building work put in place: September 2021 quarter for more information.
+See Methodology for Value of building work put in place for more details about the changes.

 The methodology aims to reduce the number of questionnaires sent to respondents by estimating the quarterly value of building work, based on the age and value of building consents.
 Large consented projects (new and ongoing) will continue to be surveyed each quarter for the duration of the building project.

 Building consents are modelled when the value is under the postal value cut-offs in the table below.
 Modelled low value consents are under the low value threshold.

 - The building consent value is rated up to reflect that the value of work put in place typically exceeds the building consent value.